ZakirG/generative-daw/README.md

 ## Overview

 This app applies algorithmic composition processes suggested by classical and jazz lineages to create compositions matching user-applied constraints.
 After editing the result to taste, application state can be downloaded as a MIDI file and loaded into a conventional DAW like Logic Pro X or FL for sound designing and songwriting.
 In contrast with other generative composition tools, this application does not apply machine learning.
-It is meant to be used as an assisitive composition tool that does the heavy lifting of composition.
+It is meant to be used as an assisitive composition tool by musicians.

 #### Music generation features: